 Treatment of osteochondrosis of the cervical spine

-In the case when conservative treatment is ineffective, then according to certain indications, surgical treatment is carried out, where the volume depends on the clinical manifestation of osteochondrosis and the level of the lesion.
-The most effective result in the treatment of osteochondrosis of the cervical spine is considered to be a complex treatment of diseases of the musculoskeletal system as a whole.
+In cases where conservative treatment is ineffective, then for certain indications it is carried out surgery, where the volume depends on the clinical manifestation of osteochondrosis and the level of damage.
+The most effective result in the treatment of cervical osteochondrosis is considered to be a comprehensive treatment of diseases of the musculoskeletal system as a whole.

 Drug treatment